bharathkrishnan/bharathkrishnan.github.com/BenHorovitz.md

-# Ben Horovitz:  Books Read 0 / 1
+# Ben Horovitz:  Books Read 0 / 1, Avg Rating: 0.0

 ## ![The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers](https://covers.openlibrary.org/b/isbn/9780062273208-S.jpg) The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers
 *[Ben Horovitz](../BenHorovitz)*